closerdao/tdf-game-guide/01_introduction/README.md

-# 📜 INTRODUCTION
+# 📜 Introduction

-**WELCOME** to the TDF Community Guide introduction.
+**Welcome** to the TDF Community Guide introduction.
 This section will help you understand how our community works.

 > *"Regenerate more than you consume."*

-## 📖 ABOUT THIS GUIDE
+## 📖 About This Guide

 This guide documents how our community functions and evolves over time.